A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing. — George Bernard Shaw

 We learn, grow and shift

-Carol Dweck, author of Mindset: The New Psychology of Success, writes, “The view you adopt for yourself profoundly affects the way you live your life.
-It can determine whether you become the person you want to be and whether you accomplish the things you value.”
+“The view you adopt for yourself profoundly affects the way you live your life.
+It can determine whether you become the person you want to be and whether you accomplish the things you value.” — Carol Dweck, Mindset: The New Psychology of Success

 I have screwed up many, many times in the past, but I have moved on.
 You’re going to make your own, and that’s okay so long as you learn from them and figure out a different path towards the same goal.